shaddowmonster11/Softuni-Projects/README.md

 # Softuni-Projects
 My projects repository.
-This is the Softuni project for my final exam
+This is the Softuni project for my final exam.